broadinstitute/dsp-appsec-trivy-cicd/README.md

  There are two workflows in `.github/workflows` folder:

    - `scan.yml` workflow builds and scans an image.
    - `scan_and_push.yml` workflow builds, scans and pushes an image in Google Container Registry.
+   - `scan_push_dockerhub.yml` workflow build, scans and pushes an image in DockerHub.

  When using `scan_and_push.yml` please make sure you have setup Google Container Registry.
 - Create a Service Account